BrianLoveGa/game-rock-paper-scissors/README.md

 A scoreboard once the above is achieved.

-Moving away from the prompts and having buttons to click instead of words to type so the error of mispelling or all caps would be avoidable.
+Moving away from the prompts and having buttons to click instead of words to type so the error of mispelling would be avoidable.

 ---

 Added in google analytics to see what it was all about.
+So thanks for visiting to give me data.